varunchari/PacketCapture/newProposal.md

 The non-IP data processing is similar to using HTTP service, with only difference being application requests are serialized to Google Protocol Buffer (GPB) by IVDCM for internal data processing.
 For example Demo application in Figure 1 makes Get/Upload request to IVDCM.
 IVDCM converts the request into SDL RPC message and serialize it into GPB data.
 The serialized GPB data is then read by IVDCM plugin and sent to phone using JSON.
 The phone then completes the Get/Upload request using HTTP service.

-The main highlight of IVDCM is processing IP data requests directly from the SYNC application.
-To achieve this IVDCM creates a virtual interface (SDL tunnel) on SYNC.
-Consider a Demo application as shown in Figure 2 is running on SYNC.
+The main highlight of IVDCM is processing IP data requests directly from the application on IVI.
+To achieve this IVDCM creates a virtual interface (SDL tunnel) on IVI.
+Consider a Demo application as shown in Figure 2 is running on IVI.
 It can directly write the IP data onto the virtual interface.
 IVDCM plugin reads the IP data using packet sniffer (libpcap) library.
 The data is sent to phone as a hybrid message, which is combination of JSON and Bulk Data.
 IVDCM running on phone processes the message and if it is IP data then IVDCM creates an IP packet.
-The application then simply has to create a TCP socket to send/receive data, thus enabling the application running on SYNC to process any IP data request (HTTP, MQTT etc.).
+The application then simply has to create a TCP socket to send/receive data, thus enabling the application running on IVI to process any IP data request (HTTP, MQTT etc.).

 <img src="https://cloud.githubusercontent.com/assets/24734005/23311407/0b50fa42-fa84-11e6-8002-0d9ef62f9678.png" width="45%"></img>       <img src="https://cloud.githubusercontent.com/assets/24734005/23314862/a92b3f7c-fa91-11e6-887d-c3301584ec69.png" width="45%"></img>